sysvinit/littlesat/README.md

 variables start to take a noticable amount of time for the solver to find a solution.

+This solver is also very allocation-heavy, as the current search state has to be copied each time an assumption is made so that it can backtrack to an earlier state if the assumption doesn't lead to a solution, so there may be noticable differences in performance between systems using different memory allocators.
+In particular, allocators which internally perform a lot of locking are likely to suffer from lock contention issues due to multiple threads executing in the allocator at the same time.

 ### License

 Licensed under the ISC license; Copyright (c) 2020 Molly Miller.
 See the